cvicentiu/WindowFunctions-Course/COURSE.md

 ## What is a Common Table Expression?
 > A Common Table Expression (CTE) is a modern SQL feature used to define a
 > temporary result set.
 Conceptually CTEs can also be considered query-level views or
-> query-level temporary tables, allowing you to define a transient set of reesults that
+> query-level temporary tables, allowing you to define a transient set of results that
 > can be used within a larger query.
 >
 > CTEs primarily serve to simplify complex SQL queries.
 They can effectively replace nested subqueries, enhancing redability and often improving performance by enabling special CTE specific optimizations for the database's query optimizer.

 ## Understanding CTE basic syntax
 A Common Table Expression starts with the keyword `WITH`, then followed by the CTE name, then `AS`.
 Following `AS` we have the CTE definition or **CTE Body**.